How Much Walking Does a Chihuahua Need? [Exercise Guide]

 If the weather is bad or you don’t have time to go for a walk, there are plenty of other ways to exercise your Chihuahua indoors.

 Another great way to get your Chihuahua moving is by setting up a dog agility course in your living room or garage.
-This will challenge them mentally and physically.
-You can buy this agility course or make one yourself using furniture and boxes.

-Get even more ideas in our post 24 Fun Games to Play with Your Chihuahua!
+Get even more ideas in our post 26 Fun Games to Play with Your Chihuahua!

 What to Do If My Chihuahua Doesn’t Want to Exercise?

-– Invest in some dog toys that will keep them active, like an automatic fetch toy or an Idig
+• Interactive toys: Invest in some dog toys that will keep them active, like an automatic fetch toy or an Idig

 Can Chihuahuas Go Swimming?

-Chihuahuas can go swimming, but they should not be allowed to swim in deep water.
 Some Chihuahuas don’t like swimming because they are afraid of the water.

-Make sure your Chihuahua has a life jacket on if you are going to take them swimming.
 Start out training them to swim in a pool to see if they like it.

-If your Chihuahua loves swimming, it’s important to clean their ears after a session.
 Just like humans, dogs can also get swimmer’s ear and it could lead to an infection.

 Read our post about how and why to clean your Chihuahua’s ears.